drewsilcock/drewsilcock/README.md

 ## Hi there, I'm Drew! 👋

-I'm a software engineer based in the UK with a wide interest in things like backend, frontend, data science & game development.
+I'm a software engineer based in the UK with a wide interest in things like backend, frontend, data engineering & game development.

 - 🌐 Blog: https://drewsilcock.co.uk
 - 📧 Email: contact *at* drewsilcock.co.uk